mbari-org/pomegranate-exploration/README.md

     docker build -t pomegranade .

-Script `run.sh` is a helper to run any of the scripts in the container with the usual volume mapping mechanism to work with host files.
+Script `run-pom.sh` is a helper to run any of the scripts in the container with the usual volume mapping mechanism to work with host files.

     export POME_EXPLORATION_DIR=`pwd`